KevDes22/Sales-Data-Analysis/README.md

 ### Technologies Used

-- MicroSoft Excel for Data Cleaning and Manupulation
+- Microsoft Excel for Data Cleaning and Manipulation
-- Power BI for Data Visulization
+- Power BI for Data Visualization

 ### Insights and Recommendations